-Rollover relief will apply for interest limitation purposes when residential property is transferred:
+Rollover relief applies for interest limitation purposes when residential property is transferred as follows:

 - as part of a company amalgamation that qualifies as a resident’s restricted amalgamation

-- following the death of the owner of the property, to an executor or administrator of the estate or to a beneficiary of the estate.
+- after the death of the owner of the property, to an executor or administrator of the estate or to a beneficiary of the estate.

 - in some cases to or from look-through companies and partnerships